 The requirement is to complete a minimum of 6 mentoring hours.
 This can be through individual mentoring or through group mentoring in an on-going group of 8 or less.
 Betty’s EFM program is structured to meet and exceed these mentoring requirements.

 Please note: The mentoring relationship is an extremely important part of becoming an AAMET Certified EFT Practitioner.
 The AAMET entrusts each trainer with the responsibility to know our trainees and vouch for their EFT skills and mastery.
 So the mentoring is not only to help you develop as a practitioner.
-It is also for me, your trainer (or another AAMET Trainer you choose to mentor with) to get to know you and know your EFT competence.
+It is also for me, your trainer, or another AAMET Trainer you choose to mentor with, an opportunity to get to know you and know your EFT competence.
 (This is one thing I love about the AAMET — our organization really emphasizes personal connections, support, and community.)

 7. READING AND VIDEOS: